sauspiel/MacBacon/README.md

   * Add `wait_for_change`

 * TODO, 2012: MacBacon fork release 1.4
-  * Use GCD to run specs concurrently when started with the `-c` command-line option.
+  * Use GCD to run specs concurrently when started with the `-c` or `--concurrency` command-line options.
   * Add delegate support, which notifies a delegate when a spec will start and once it finishes and also once Bacon has finished the run.
+  * Simplified internals by removing callback/delegate system in favor of nested runloops.

 Contact